Insulin Resistance Diet Menu

 Or barbecue meat, prawns or fish and have a big helping of salad.

 Hungry yet??
 As you can see, there is still a LOT of delicious food you can have.
 I hope I have given you some insulin resistance diet menu ideas.
 If you want to visit my Facebook page, I occasionally put meal ideas (with photos!) and tips on there when I find them.
 And don’t forget to check out some low-carb cookbooks and you’ll have inspiration for every meal in every season.
-If you still need some direction and lists of food to choose from, check out my Quick Start Guide or sign up for my program to help you make the right choices.
+If you still need some direction and lists of food to choose from, check out my Quick Start Guide or my program to help you make the right choices.

 Please note: this is not a diabetes website.
 The recommendations are for those of you who are INSULIN RESISTANT or possibly PRE-DIABETIC or suffering from METABOLIC SYNDROME.
 My aim is to help you avoid becoming diabetic in the first place!